jinlab-washu/Jin-lab.manual/GMS.md

     2b.
 If you are using the prod-builder environment, use the jin-lab environment file below:

     /gscmnt/gc2698/jin810/analysis-workflows/configuration_files/jinlab_environment_config_prod-builder.yaml

-    Make sure to replace DOCKERVERSIONHERE with the correct notation.

     The file contains the text below